 The power of a peer-to-peer fundraising campaign lies in your participants’ fundraising abilities.
 As your participants tap into their social network, new people are introduced to your organization and many of them are likely to become donors, if only for this event.
-If your organization has decided to host a crowdfunding or peer-to-peer fundraising event, the percentage of your participants that fundraise will likely be a key metric of your success.
+If your organization has decided to host a crowdfunding or peer-to-peer fundraising event, the percentage of your participants that fundraise (and fundraise well) will likely be a key metric of your success.
 And it’s not as easy as you might think to motivate participants, even those that are excited about your cause, to raise money for you.
 We often see events where participation rate, as defined by the number of participants that have raised at least one donation for the organization, is less than 20%.

 You may have decided to charge a registration fee to cover basic event expenses.
 Doing this sometimes leads participants to believe that they have done their part for your organization – after all, they paid to come.
 Your job is to announce loudly on your organization and fundraising websites as well as Social Media and all communications, that this fundraising effort will be successful only when participants go out and raise money for your cause.
 Registration fees cover your expenses, but do not raise the much needed funds to make your event the big success you are working for.
 As well, creating participant fundraising goals that are too low (ie $20) lets your participants know that anything goes for your organization.
-Set participant and team fundraising goals high enough to encourage your participants to fundraise.
+Set participant and team fundraising thermometers high enough to encourage your participants to fundraise.

 Team Participation Rate can also be made visible via the Team Participation Rate snippet.
 Inserting this snippet creates a graph on your website where teams can view their status and compete.
 This metric works exceptionally well for schools and teams that are closed systems; some schools have successfully reached 100% participation by heavily promoting this snippet on their website home page.